 How To Get To Lake Como, Italy

 Milan Malpensa is the closest airport with a busy schedule, including several budget airlines so choosing a short break in Lake Como is a simple strategy.
-Milan to Lake Como is easy by train – there are stations at the Lake Como towns of Como, Bellagio and Varenna.
+If you are heading from Milan to Lake Como, travel is easy by train – there are stations at the Lake Como towns of Como, Bellagio and Varenna.
 Alternatively, there is a quicker train to Varenna (and cheaper too – around €13 return) but you will have to take the foot-ferry from there to your chosen town.
 Check the Trenitalia website for more information on times and ticket fares.

 If you are planning on hiring a car, it takes approximately 1 hour 20 minutes to get from Milan to Bellagio.
 Sometimes it is worth checking to see if traffic makes it quicker driving up the west of the left leg of Lake Como (SS340) and getting the ferry across to Bellagio – although make sure you check the times of the last ferry or you could end up stranded.